ADFM Bylaws

 Section 1.
 Annual Meeting.
 An annual meeting of the Members of the organization shall be held for the purpose of electing members of the Board of Directors and for the transaction of such other business as may properly come before the meeting.
 Unless otherwise ordered by the Board of Directors said Annual Meeting shall be held before the first Regular Meeting of the new Board of Directors of the organization.

 Section 2.
 Special Meetings.
-Special meetings of the Members may be called either by the President or the Board of Directors or by petition of twenty (20) percent of the regular registered membership as of January 1 of the year in which the meeting is called.
+Special meetings of the Members may be called either by the President or the Board of Directors or by petition of twenty percent (20%) of the regular registered membership as of January 1 of the year in which the meeting is called.

 Section 3.
 Place of Meeting.
 The Board of Directors will designate, either within or without the District of Columbia, the place of each Annual Meeting of Members and for any special meeting of Members for which the place of meeting is not specified in the call therefore.

 Section 4.
 Notice of Meetings.
-A notice stating the specific location, the day, and the hour of all meetings shall be delivered either personally, by mail, or electronic mail to each Member not less than ten days before the date of such meeting by the Executive Director, Communication Chair (or other officer) at the direction of the President or their designee.
-In the case of a special meeting or when otherwise required by statute or by these by-laws, the purpose and place of the meeting shall be stated in the notice to the members.
-If mailed, the notice of the meeting shall be deemed delivered when deposited in the United States mail, addressed to the member at his address as it appears on the records of the organization, with postage thereon prepaid.
+A notice stating the specific location, the day, and the hour of all meetings shall be delivered either personally, by mail, or electronic mail to each Member not less than ten (10) days before the date of such meeting by the Executive Director, Communication Chair (or other officer) at the direction of the President or their designee.
+In the case of a special meeting or when otherwise required by statute or by these Bylaws, the purpose and place of the meeting shall be stated in the notice to the members.
+If mailed, the notice of the meeting shall be deemed delivered when deposited in the United States mail, addressed to the member’s address as it appears on the records of the organization, with postage thereon prepaid.
 Any member may waive notice of the meeting.

 Section 6.
 Voting.
 Voting at membership meetings may be in person or by proxy with each voting member having a single vote.
 A majority of those voting in person or by proxy where a quorum is present carries an action.
 Members may vote on matters presented by the Board of Directors where the votes are submitted in writing by postal or other delivery or by electronic means.